Your social care record

 Why might my request for information be rejected?

 We will provide the information requested if we have it, unless there is good reason for not doing so, for example where disclosure to you is not allowed under the law.

 Are there any charges?

-Please be aware that there may be a £10 admin fee for your records.
+There is no fee for a first request but there may be an admin charge for a copy of files previously disclosed.
 We will also require proof of ID which we will discuss with you once we have received your request.